 An interesting fact about Valencia is that locals speak two languages – Castellano (aka Spanish) and Valenciano.
 Both have Latin origins.
 People in Valencia tend to speak Castellano, but Valenciano is widely spoken in many of the surrounding villages.

 In Valencia and the Valencian Community, Valenciano is taught in schools as a second language.
-But other school subjects can also be taught in Valenciano.
+But other school subjects can be taught in Valenciano as well.

 10. Valencia has its own Valentine’s Day

 Every February 14th, Valencianos celebrate Valentine’s Day just like millions of other people around the world.
 But they also celebrate San Dionís’ Day on October 9th.